kuzzleio/sdk-dart/doc/2/controllers/document/replace/index.md

 ## Return

-A `ConcurrentHashMap` which has the following properties:
+A `Map` which has the following properties:

 | Property     | Type                         | Description                      |
 |------------- |----------------------------- |--------------------------------- |